zaffka/ws/README.md

-# ws
+# WebSocket
-Simple web socket wrapper with mock and gorilla realization under the hood
+Simple WebSocket wrapper with mock and gorilla realization under the hood